DebarunG/Stata_Code/README.md

 # Stata_Code

 Welcome to my Stata code repository!
-For now, I have stored the commands that I wrote for Stata during my practical sessions while at University of York.
+I have stored the commands that I wrote for Stata during my practical sessions while at University of York.
 Below, you'll find a brief overview of every .do file (converted to .txt for GitHub) along with some summary statistics for the datasets that I have used in them, in the same order that they are available in the repository.
 You can find all the datasets that I have used in this repository [here](https://github.com/DebarunG/Datasets).

 ## Discrete Choice Models
 I used the [Grogger](https://github.com/DebarunG/Datasets/blob/a453afbcb3bfd54e55a98b8d6fc286300f0d8d38/GROGGER.csv) dataset to analyze the effects of prior behaviour and other characteristics (such as race, prior convictions and birth year) of a sample of people, on the probability of them being arrested in 1986.
 Summary statistics of the key variables used in the regressions are given below.